A Comprehensive Biographical Analysis

 John Ross Dunn, Esq's Ancestry

-Someone has created a duplicate, and another.
+Someone has created a duplicate, and another duplicate.

 The following FamilySearch profiles show the wives and children of Thomas Dunn "the immigrant",